-11 Debugging
+13 Debugging

-In Section 2.10, I gave some general advice about what to do when there is an error in your R code:
+In Section 2.18, I gave some general advice about what to do when there is an error in your R code:

-1. Read the error message carefully and try to decipher it.
+Read the error message carefully and try to decipher it.
 Have you seen it before?
 Does it point to a particular variable or function?
-Check Section 11.2 of this book, which deals with common error messages in R.
+Check Section 13.2 of this book, which deals with common error messages in R.

-3. Copy the error message and do a web search using the message as your search term.
+Copy the error message and do a web search using the message as your search term.
 It is more than likely that somebody else has encountered the same problem, and that you can find a solution to it online.
 This is a great shortcut for finding solutions to your problem.
 In fact, this may well be the single most important tip in this entire book.

-6. If you still can’t find a solution, post a question at a site like Stack Overflow or the RStudio community forums.
+If you still can’t find a solution, post a question at a site like Stack Overflow or the RStudio community forums.
 Make sure to post your code and describe the context in which the error message appears.
-If at all possible, post a reproducible example, i.e. a piece of code that others can run, that causes the error message.
+If at all possible, post a reproducible example, i.e., a piece of code that others can run, that causes the error message.
 This will make it a lot easier for others to help you.

-The debugging tools mentioned in point 5 are an important part of your toolbox, particularly if you’re doing more advanced programming with R.
+The debugging tools mentioned in point 5 above are an important part of your toolbox, particularly if you’re doing more advanced programming with R.

 In this chapter you will learn how to:

-• Debug R code,
+- Debug R code,

-• Interpret and resolve common warning messages in R.
+- Interpret and resolve common warning messages in R.

-11.1 Debugging
+13.1 Debugging

 Debugging is the process of finding and removing bugs in your scripts.
 R and RStudio have several functions that can be used for this purpose.
 We’ll have a closer look at some of them here.

-11.1.1 Find out where the error occured with traceback
+13.1.1 Find out where the error occured with traceback

 The resulting error message is:

-Why is the function is.data.frame throwing an error?
-We were using cor, not is.data.frame!
+throwing an error?
+We were using cor

-Functions often make calls to other functions, which in turn make calls the functions, and so on.
-When you get an error message, the error can have taken place in any one of these functions.
-To find out in which function the error occurred, you can run traceback, which shows the sequence of calls that lead to the error:
+Functions often make calls to other functions, which in turn make calls to other functions, and so on.
+When you get an error message, the error could have taken place in any one of these functions.
+To find out in which function the error occurred, you can run traceback

 Which in this case will yield the output:

-What this tells you is that cor makes a call to is.data.frame, and that that is where the error occurs.
-This can help you understand why a function that you weren’t aware that you were calling (is.data.frame in this case) is throwing an error, but won’t tell you why there was an error.
-To find out, you can use debug, which we’ll discuss next.
+, and that is where the error occurs.
+This can help you understand why a function that you weren’t aware you were calling (is.data.frame

-As a side note, if you’d like to know why and when cor called is.data.frame you can print the code for cor in the Console by typing the function name without parentheses:
+As a side note, if you’d like to know why and when cor

-Reading the output, you can see that it makes a call to is.data.frame on the 10th line:
+Reading the output, you can see that it makes a call to is.data.frame

 1 function (x, y = NULL, use = "everything", method = c("pearson",